Associations

 Tag Description

-foreignKey Specifies column name of the current model that is used as a foreign key to the join table
+foreignKey Specifies the column name of the current model used as a foreign key in the join table.

-references Specifies column name of the reference’s table that is mapped to the foreign key of the join table
+references Indicates the column name in the reference table that the foreign key of the join table maps to.

-joinForeignKey Specifies foreign key column name of join table that maps to the current table
+joinForeignKey Identifies the foreign key column in the join table that maps back to the current model’s table.

-joinReferences Specifies foreign key column name of join table that maps to the reference’s table
+joinReferences Points to the foreign key column in the join table that links to the reference model’s table.

 Platinum Sponsors